Es Devlin: Career

 Es Devlin's career began in narrative theatre and experimental opera, with early work at London's Bush Theatre.
 In 1998, she made her National Theatre debut when Trevor Nunn invited her to design the set for Harold Pinter's Betrayal.
 Since then, Devlin has gained a reputation for her sculptural and innovative designs for the stage.

 In 2003, she ventured into concert design with her first collaboration, working with the band Wire.
-In 2005, Kanye West hired her to design his Touch the Sky tour, marking the start of a long-term collaboration, which continued with his Glow in the Dark and Watch the Throne tours.
+In 2005, Kanye West hired her to design his Touch the Sky tour, marking the start of a long-term collaboration, which continued with his Glow in the Dark, Watch the Throne, and Yeezus tours.

 In 2012, Devlin designed the scenic elements for the closing ceremony of the London Olympics.
 Four years later, in 2016, she created the set design for the opening ceremony of the Rio Olympics.

 Her work on installations also began gaining attention, with her 2016 installation Mirrormaze in Peckham drawing large crowds.
 In 2017, she designed the Singing Tree at the Victoria and Albert Museum, an interactive machine-learning-based installation, viewed by over 10,000 visitors during Christmas.
 That same year, she created Room2022, a 7,000 square-foot installation at Art Basel Miami.

 In 2018, Devlin's Fifth Lion installation in Trafalgar Square, which roared AI-generated poetry to crowds, was a highlight of the London Design Festival.
 Also in 2018, she collaborated with theoretical physicist Carlo Rovelli on a performance of The Order of Time, narrated by Benedict Cumberbatch at BOLD Tendencies in Peckham.
 Later that year, she designed MASK, a projection-mapped model city displayed at Somerset House.